Taber Abraser (Abrader)

 Evaluation

 There are various techniques used to interpret results generated with the TABER Rotary Platform Abraser (Abrader).
 The method of evaluation that you select should reflect the type of material that is being tested.
 If you are following a specification - the method for interpreting test results will be listed.
+The most common methods of evaluating results from the Taber Abraser (Abrader) include:

 Cycles to a Specific End-Point - The number of cycles required to reach a predetermined end point, or the appearance or condition of the specimen after a fixed number of cycles.
 The evaluation criteria may include: loss in breaking strength, yarn breakage, loss in coating, change in gloss, color loss, or other changes in appearance.
 In these cases, the abraded sample is usually compared to a known standard of the material tested.
 When visually inspecting changes in specimen appearance, evaluations should be made using an agreed upon rating system such as a visual grading scale (e.g. five-step) or pass/fail criteria.

 Weight (Mass) Loss - This technique measures how much material has been removed by abrasion, and is usually reported in milligrams.
+When performing the weight loss method, loose particulate may adhere to specimens during testing.
+It is critical that you clean off the test specimens as best as possible prior to weighing.

 L = A - B